RyleyGG/bitenav/README.md

 Project codename BiteNav - Macro tracker and recipe tool

 ### Requirements
-* Python 3.10 or newer (TODO: implement python virtual environment)
+* Python 3.10 or newer
 * Docker Desktop
 * All library requirements are present in included in the *requirements.txt* file.
 Instructions on how to download these included in the Setup section.

 ### Setup
 **NOTE:** If you have multiple versions of Python installed, you may have to change the given commands slightly to specify your version. *pip3.x* and *py -3.x* should work as alternatives to *pip* and *python* aliases.

+Bitenav utilizes a Python virtual environment to aid in dependency resolution.

 1. Install Python 3.10 or newer
 2. Pull down the most recent version of this repository to a local location.